oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 Add a Divider
 -------------

-1. In the left panel, click a menu item which will be parent for the menu divider that you create.
+1. In the left panel, click a menu item which will be the parent for the menu divider that you create.

-2. Click **Create** drop-down on the top right and select **Create Divider**.
+2. Click **Create** drop-down on the top right, and select **Create Divider**.

 .. image:: /user/img/system/frontend_menu/menus_createdivider.png